Frequently Asked Questions (FAQ's)

 A: BART, as Lead Agency, issued a Notice of Preparation on August 30, 2012 to advise other agencies and the public that it would be preparing a Draft Environmental Impact Report (Draft EIR) for the proposed BART to Livermore Extension Project.
 A scoping meeting on Wednesday, September 19, 2012 at the Robert Livermore Community Center in Livermore allowed the public to provide verbal and written comments on the scope of the

-7. Q: What does the EIR evaluate?
+6. Q: What does the EIR evaluate?

 A: The EIR evaluates a range of issues related to the physical and natural environment, including the following topics: transportation, air quality, land use and agricultural land, housing and population, community services, energy, greenhouse gases and climate change, noise and vibration, geology and seismicity, hazardous materials, water resources, biological resources, visual resources, cultural resources, public utilities, and growth-inducing impacts.

 A: In the initial stages of the proposed project, a Program EIR was completed for the BART to Livermore Extension and certified by the BART Board on July 1, 2010.
 The purpose of the Program EIR was to evaluate a number of potential BART rail alignments between the Dublin/Pleasanton Station and several potential new station locations in Livermore.
 However, the Program EIR did not evaluate any one alignment in sufficient detail to allow that alignment to be constructed.
 The Project EIR provides a detailed analysis of the proposed BART alignment in the median of I-580 between the Dublin/Pleasanton Station and Isabel interchange, as well as the other alternatives.
-The information from the Project EIR will help the BART Board of Directors determine whether to construct a project.
+The information from the Project EIR helped the BART Board of Directors determine whether to construct a project.

 A: The EIR evaluates three transit alternatives to the proposed project, utilizing different technologies for the extension.
 These alternatives are a Diesel Multiple Unit (DMU) or Electrical Multiple Unit (EMU), an Express Bus/Bus Rapid Transit (BRT), and an Enhanced Bus.
 In addition, the EIR evaluates a No Project alternative.
 The various alternatives are summarized below:

 DMU or EMU Alternative – Diesel Multiple Units (DMUs) are self-propelled, diesel-powered vehicles that travel on standard gauge railroad tracks.
 Cars can be linked together in two or three-car lengths depending on passenger demand.
 BART is currently constructing a DMU extension running from the Pittsburg/Bay Point BART Station to a new station in Antioch.
-As an option to the DMU, BART also will evaluate an Electric Multiple Unit (EMU), a vehicle similar to a DMU that uses an electric motor and receives power through a system of overhead electric cables.
+As an option to the DMU, BART also evaluated an Electric Multiple Unit (EMU), a vehicle similar to a DMU that uses an electric motor and receives power through a system of overhead electric cables.
 All other aspects of the EMU would be the same as a DMU.

-11. Q: Who are the project partners?
+10. Q: Who are the project partners?

 A: Project partners are listed here.

 A: The City of Livermore’s General Plan supports a BART extension to the City, and the City has advocated an extension within the median of I-580 to a station at Isabel Avenue/I-580 as a viable project.
-In addition, the City is preparing the Isabel Neighborhood Plan for the area surrounding the proposed Isabel Avenue station.
+In addition, the City prepared the Isabel Neighborhood Plan for the area surrounding the proposed Isabel Avenue station.

-A: A BART extension from the Dublin/Pleasanton Station to Isabel Avenue would cost approximately $1.6 billion to design and construct.
+A: A BART extension from the Dublin/Pleasanton Station to Isabel Avenue would have cost approximately $1.6 billion to design and construct.
 This estimate includes $300M to escalate the cost to the midpoint of construction (2024).

-|PROJECT FUNDING DESIGN AND CONSTRUCTION (as of July 2017)|
+|PROJECT FUNDING DESIGN AND CONSTRUCTION (as of June 2018)|

-|Sales Tax - Alameda County Measure BB (2014)||$398 million|
+|Sales Tax - Alameda County Measure BB (2014)||$400 million|

 Regional Bridge Tolls –